vincreator/eunhamirror/README.md

 - Mirroring Mega.nz links to Google Drive (If you have non-premium Mega account, it will limit download to 5GB per 6 hours)
 - Copy files from someone's Drive to your Drive (Using Autorclone)
 - Download/Upload progress, Speeds and ETAs
-- Mirror all Youtube-dl supported links
+- Mirror all yt-dlp supported links
 - Docker support
 - Uploading to Team Drive
 - Index Link support
 - Service Account support
 - Delete files from Drive
 - Shortener support
-- Custom Filename (Only for direct links, Telegram files and Youtube-dl.
+- Custom Filename (Only for direct links, Telegram files and yt-dlp.
 Not for Mega links and Torrents)
 - Extracting and downloading password protected index links.
 See these examples:
 <p><a href="https://telegra.ph/Magneto-Python-Aria---Custom-Filename-Examples-01-20"> <img src="https://img.shields.io/badge/See%20Telegraph-grey?style=for-the-badge&logo=telegraph" width="170""/></a></p>